|

 RIDLEY:

-itself from the name of various places composed of the Old English elements hreod
+English surname transferred to forename use, derived from the name of various places composed of the Old English elements hreod

-"reeds" and leah "clearing, wood."
+"reeds" and leah "clearing, meadow," hence

-Arabic name meaning "satisfaction."
+(رضوان): Arabic name meaning "satisfaction."

 RIEL:

-English pet form of biblical Gabriel,
+Short form of English Gabriel,

 RIETI:

-meaning "peaceful ruler."
+Pet form of Finnish Feetrikki, meaning "peaceful ruler."

 the progenitors of the three classes of human beings.